Added new information on the profile of Arnold (Ainsworth) Blackwell, Discharged in 1919

 He also has information on John Bamber- WW1

-And had sent me some pictures of what reseach he had done.
+And had sent me some pictures of what research he had done.

 A possible missing name off the Memorial -